Sharkstopper/Analytics/machinelearning/README.md

 Most of these algorithms are available in Splunk’s MLTK.

-### A Splunk Example
+### A Splunk Example of Machine Learning

-We will spend much of our time addressing and discussing a simple machine learning model implemented in Splunk of open source publicly available data.
-These examples are available on the Splunk GitHub site.

 In order to understand machine learning, we must first understand the fundamental process of machine learning.
-The process is train; fit; apply steps that all machine learning model uses.
+The process is train; fit; apply.
+These three steps are applied to all machine learning models and you will see them applied to the examples that follows.

 First you must train your model on some portion of the dataset which is randomly sampled from about 70% of your original data.
 This subset of data is called your training data.
 Splunk MLTK will give you an option to vary your training data to your specification.
 Seventy percent is the recommended size of your training data.
 The remainder of your data is called your test data set.
 The test dataset is used to validate the model after it trains on the training data.